jlaustill/jlaustill.github.io/_posts/2017-06-05-json-update-support-in-postgresql-vs-mongodb.md

 ```
 There we go, John Doe's mobile number is updated to 555-555-0003.
 Also, no data was lost, the deleted and needsUpdated data is still there.
 This is the real meaning behind schemaless.
 Your data not only doesn't have to define a schema, but you can interact with only part of the object and the rest of the object stays intact.
 This ensures consistent data in a valid state because MongoDB assumes you will only care about the part of the object you are updating or selecting, etc.

 Lastly, MongoDB is ACID compliant at the document level.
 Since this update affects only this document we are safe.
 Many people that haven't worked with document stores a lot don't understand this concept and still think in terms of tables and joins.
 This makes it hard to understand how a database that is only atomic at the document level can work.
-This very simple example demonstrates one way data is modeled in documents that would be multiple tables in an RDBMS.
+This very simple example demonstrates one-way data is modeled in documents that would be multiple tables in an RDBMS.
 You would need a person table and a phones table with a foreign key back to the person table.
 In that case being ACID would require a transaction to update the person table and phones table.
 In MongoDB, since they are in the same document we don't have that requirement.

 ## Conclusion
-After this look at doing a very simple JSON update in postgresql and MongoDB I think it's pretty clear that working with JSON is much more robust and straight forward in MongoDB.
-That doesn't take away from postgresql as an RDBMS however.
+After this look at doing a very simple JSON update in PostgreSQL and MongoDB, I think it's pretty clear that working with JSON is much more robust and straight forward in MongoDB.
+That doesn't take away from PostgreSQL as an RDBMS however.
 And I would encourage you to check it out when it is the right tool for the job at hand.

 This was a very simple challenge that barely scratched the surface of what you can do with MongoDB, and also illustrates that native JSON support doesn't mean much in and of itself.
-It clearly showed what is meant by schemaless, which has nothing to do with whether your data has a schema(of course it does!).
+It clearly showed what is meant by schemaless, which has nothing to do with whether your data has a schema (of course it does!).

 Happy coding!
 Joshua